nair-ayush/SaaSY/README.md

 * [@padiboi](https://github.com/padiboi/)
 ## Contributing

-Fork this repo and checkout to new branch off the `develop` branch. `master` for now shows the standard react view from `create-react-app`
+Fork this repo and checkout to new branch off the `develop` branch. `master` and  `develop` level for now.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).